 These questions are also in the Daily Symptom Survey.
-Individuals who take the survey and are designated "unapproved" to enter facilities will need to be cleared by their medical provider to return to campus, with the exception of visiting on-campus medical care or entering their on-campus residence.
+Individuals who take the survey and are designated "unapproved" to enter facilities will need to be cleared by their medical provider to return to campus, with some exceptions.

 Mandatory COVID-19 Reporting

-Students and employees must immediately report individual COVID-19 exposures in accordance with current protocol found on the Safety Services reporting page.
+Students and employees must immediately report a COVID-19 diagnosis or confirmed COVID-19 exposures in accordance with the current protocol found on the Safety Services reporting page.
 A member of the COVID-19 reporting team will quickly and compassionately respond to your report with information and support.